Headache Symptoms

 Flashes of light and/or auras

-To determine whether your headache has an ophthalmological explanation, it's important to have your eyes examined thoroughly.
-We'll perform a standard eye exam, as well as a supplementary exam.
-During this additional exam, we'll put drops in your eyes.
-This briefly prevents your eyes from straining or focusing.
-This is necessary so we can properly determine what's wrong.
-If you'd like to know more about this exam, please contact us.
+To determine if your headache can be explained ophthalmically, it's important to have your eyes thoroughly checked.
+For this, we perform a standard eye exam, as well as an additional measurement.
+During this extra examination, we dilate your eyes.
+This temporarily prevents your eyes from exerting effort and focusing.
+This is necessary so we can get a good look at what's going on.
+If you want to know more about this examination, please contact us.

-Just like headaches, dizziness has many different causes.
+Like headaches, dizziness also has many different causes.
 If it's related to your eyes, these are the most common causes:

 -

-No or incorrect strength of your contact lenses or glasses
+No, or an incorrect, prescription for your contact lenses or glasses

 -

-Glasses that are incorrectly ground in your glasses or do not fit completely straight
+Lenses that are incorrectly ground into your glasses or are not perfectly straight

 -